Ethiopian Sport Federation in North America (ESFNA) improving website experience through a redesign.

 Out of the twenty-two people interviewed, nineteen of them claimed that they would use their mobile devices to access the current website than a desktop computer due to the convenience of mobile devices.
 “In 2018, 58% of site visits were from mobile devices” (PerficientDigital).
-Interview findings in conjunction with the PerficientDigital research report led me to design the solution primarily for mobile with an intent to expand it to a desktop.
+Interview findings in conjunction with the PerficientDigital research report led to designing the solution primarily for mobile with an intent to expand it to a desktop.

 These methods allowed me to gain a deeper understanding by combining both qualitative and quantitative information.
 Although users were able to get most of the information on the home page, they continued to struggle with being forced to dig deeper into the website pages to find important information such as the event address, event deals offered by third party companies in partnership with ESFNA and more discussed below.
 Discussions with users from the interview revealed three major pain points:

 Thinking about the interactions since the wireframes stage helped to keep a strong workflow working day by day.
 In this phase, I started the first sketches where I could prioritize the features and hierarchy working on a design system with grids and proportions established.
 Working in this way was helpful because It helped in keeping the consistency when I moved forward to the visual design phase and also thinking about the desktop expansion design.
+Before I moved to visual design I received feedback on the prototype of the wireframes from stakeholders and applied the feedback moving forward.

 Parallel with the usability test results, interview showed that information about the event is not easily accessible site-wide or there is a disorganization of information.
 Some users pointed out that navigating the website is not intuitive as the navigation bar stays on top and users have to scroll back up to move onto other pages.
 Other users put the tournament page as not usable at all on mobile and desktop.
 After examining research results, information attendees mainly seek for includes but not limited to: